christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 Output: [save image, describe characteristics]
 ```

-After documenting all four categories, write a brief territorial profile—a 2-3 sentence summary of what your specific setup enables and constrains:
+After documenting all four categories, articulate a brief territorial profile—a 2-3 sentence summary of what your specific setup enables and constrains:

 *"My territory has 24GB GPU capacity and Python 3.11, enabling batch_size=2 and up to 80 inference steps.
 The model is Stable Diffusion XL with LoRA adaptation for architectural detail enhancement.
 My primary constraint is generation time (approximately 45 seconds per image at full parameters).
 My known strength is architectural coherence; known weakness is precise human faces."*

 This territorial profile becomes your reference.
 When you generate, when you troubleshoot, when you iterate, you return to this profile and ask: "What can my specific territory enable?
 What limitations define my boundaries?"
 This question, asked repeatedly, develops mastery of navigation within your encoded landscape.

----
+***

 ## 1.5 Confirming Operational Readiness

 You are now ready to transition from preparation into practice.
-Before you proceed to Chapter 2, complete a final readiness confirmation.
+Before you proceed to Chapter 2, complete the **AI Space Initialization Protocol** and a final readiness confirmation.
+The Initialization Protocol (detailed in Part IV of the Editorial Style Guide) configures your Digital Environment and establishes the Practitioner Log Interface as active system component.
+This protocol ensures reproducible territory baseline and proper documentation infrastructure before any substantive experimentation begins.

 **Verification Checklist:**